EvertonDuarteGuimaraes/DIO-challenge/README.md

 ## For basic HTML/CSS Bootcamp

-I'll make an login page to a social network about RPGs players and DM's who are loking for grups to join them.
+I'll make an login page to a social network for anyone who are looking for public content about cinema, tv shows or something like that, were they can follow, publish like or discust about it.